To apply, visit: https://form.jotform.com/230315124573144

 Leadership Consultants are an inclusive and diverse group of students who work collaboratively with the LEAD Office to provide high quality leadership training programs and development for Mason students.
 We strive to challenge and engage students in their personal leadership development while infusing core leadership competencies.

-University Life's Student Learning Domains, MasonLead's Core Leadership Competencies and Values, and the Multi-Institutional Study of Leadership's High Impact Practices, help serve as a foundation of our work.
+University Life's Student Learning Domains and the Multi-Institutional Study of Leadership's High Impact Practices, help serve as a foundation of our work.

 To serve as a representative of George Mason University and the Leadership Education and Development (LEAD) Office by empowering and inspiring Mason students to lead to the best of their ability with integrity and passion.
-A Leadership Consultant (LC) must be a mature student who desires to grow and to help others to grow in the various areas of leadership by working as part of the Leadership Education And Development Office and Leadership Advocate Team.
-Leadership Consultants will be responsible for planning and facilitating leadership programs that will appeal to the diverse population at George Mason University.
+A Leadership Consultant (LC) must be a mature student who desires to grow and to help others to grow in the various areas of leadership by working as part of the LEAD Office.
+Leadership Consultants will be responsible for planning, developing, and facilitating educational leadership programs that will appeal to the diverse population at George Mason University while also supporting the day-to-day operations of the LEAD Office.

 Required Qualifications and Skills